tarantool/http/README.md

 [01004d7..e7e00ea](https://github.com/tarantool/http/compare/01004d7..e7e00ea))
 and a limited number of reverted commits were reimplemented on top of http v1.
-However http v2 changes are still available in a [branch http-v2](https://github.com/tarantool/http/tree/http-v2) as well as Lua rockspecs available with prefix `http-v2-` instead of `http-`.
+However http v2 changes are still available in a [branch http-v2-legacy](https://github.com/tarantool/http/tree/http-v2-legacy) as well as Lua rockspecs available with name `http-v2-legacy` instead of `http`.
 For reasons of http v2 revert and decisions regarding each reverted commit see [#134](https://github.com/tarantool/http/issues/134).